(Last updated May 31, 2021)

 If you look on the water table, it says that a 10 foot (diameter) tree should get 10.3 gallons per day, and it should be watered every three days.
 My yard is in Ramona in San Diego County, a slightly hotter and drier location than the zone used for the table.
 Therefore, giving my tree about 10 percent more water and irrigating it a bit more often makes sense.
 And it is effective: as you can see, the tree is healthy with little to no tip burn on its leaves here in winter.

-All of my Yard Posts are linked HERE
+All of my avocado posts and other Yard Posts are linked HERE